 - 1. High Street plays host to buildings of contrasting styles - 2.
-High Street east side, looking north part of the primary shopping frontage - 3.
-High Street west side, looking south also part of the primary shopping frontage - 4.
-High Street west side looking north the access to the taxi rank is a prominent feature - 5.
-The High Street memorial was built in 1908 and commemorates four local Protestant martyrs, who died in 1555 during Queen Mary's reign
+High Street east side, looking north part of the primary shopping frontage

+- High Street west side, looking south also part of the primary shopping frontage High Street east side looking north the access to the taxi rank is a prominent feature The High Street memorial was built in 1908 and commemorates four local Protestant martyrs, who died in 1555 during Queen Mary's reign

 The local bus network is a town-wide resource which plays an important role in ensuring local people have access to sustainable, accessible modes of public transport.
-The Council will continue to work with partners at Essex County Council and the bus operators to keep the bus network - its routes, timetables and supporting infrastructure - under review.
+The Council will continue to work with partners at Essex County Council and the bus operators to keep the bus network- its routes, timetables and supporting infrastructure - under review.

 Town centre signage plays a key role in helping visitors with way-finding.
 This in turn helps to support local businesses.
 Fingerposts contribute to the quality of the arrival experience and new street furniture should respond positively to the historic townscape character.
-The route through the Mount is considered a visitor and tourist route and any improvements to this route should be designed and implemented accordingly.